Faculty Scholarship Repository

 Abstract:

-U.S. Supreme Court (SCOTUS) opinions from the inception of the COVID-19 pandemic to date are reshaping national and regional abilities to respond to public health emergencies (PHEs).
-Substantial impacts in emergency legal preparedness and response include the Court's: (1) recalibrating federal executive and administrative agency emergency authorities; (2) altering base-level rights and access to emergency care; (3) elevating First Amendment religious principles visa -vis social distancing; (4) restricting vaccination and other public health interventions; (5) asserting race-based limitations applicable in public health resource allocations; (6) addressing misinformation; (7) approaching gun violence as a public health threat; and (8) clarifying the scope of liability during and after emergencies.
-Against this backdrop an array of legal options and critical take-aways may help mitigate SCOTUS' impacts to advance effective emergency responses ahead.
+US Supreme Court opinions from the inception of the COVID-19 pandemic to date are reshaping national and subnational abilities to respond to public health emergencies.
+Substantial impacts in emergency legal preparedness and response arise in multiple legal areas including: (1) federal executive authorities; (2) access to health services and emergency care; (3) public health emergency interventions and mandates; (4) race-based limitations in resource allocations; (5) misinformation; and (6) scope of liability during and after emergencies.
+Against this backdrop an array of legal options and critical takeaways may help mitigate the impacts of US Supreme Court opinions and advance effective emergency responses ahead.

 Total Views